-Some angel groups expressed concern, around the time the JOBS Act became law, that equity crowdfunding would hurt them on two counts.
+Around the time the JOBS Act became law in 2012, some angel groups expressed concern that equity crowdfunding would hurt them on two counts.
 First, there was a concern that more money would chase deals, thus inflating valuations on potential investments.
 Second, there was a concern that the advent of such portals (in the Title III context) and platforms (in the Reg D context) would compete with them for members.

 Why is this?
-Well, as AIMkts has been arguing all along (I believe we were the first pundit to so argue), the lifting of the ban and, to a lesser extent, all the media attention on crowdfunding, is serving as a wake-up call to the 90% or more of the approximate eight million accredited investors in the United States who have never acted as such.
+Well, as Financial Poise has been arguing all along (I believe we were the first pundit to so argue), the lifting of the ban and, to a lesser extent, the media attention on crowdfunding, is serving as a wake-up call to the 90% or more of the approximately 8 million accredited investors in the U.S. who have never acted as angel investors.

-Ever hear the adage, “the easiest way to make a small fortune is to start with a large fortune?”
-Keep it in mind as you read this.
+Ever hear the adage, “The easiest way to make a small fortune is to start with a large fortune?”
+Keep that quote in mind as you read this.
 Angels invest in the very earliest stages of a startup, making it a highly risky endeavor.
-Although it sounds counter-intuitive, making money shouldn’t be the sole focus for an angel.
-If it is, you should look into investing in later stage rounds in a company that has more secure footing.
-Angels, in general, invest because they like the thrill of the chase.
-Angels like to be part of something wholly brand new and find adventure in the ups and downs that a startup presents.
-If that doesn’t sound like you, proceed with caution.
-If it does, you’ll probably enjoy the rollercoaster ride.
+Although it sounds counterintuitive, making money shouldn’t be the sole focus for an angel.
+If it is, you should look into investing in a company that has more secure footing during later-stage rounds.